Pathways for producing binary black holes with large misaligned spins in the isolated formation channel: Binary-Evolution Prescriptions

 The initial spins of WR stars depend on the choice of core-envelope coupling during their evolution.
 In the case of maximal coupling, the initial spin that the WR star inherits from losing its envelope in RLOF via Eq.~(\ref{E:IsoSpin}) is small.
 For minimal coupling, MS stars can be differentially rotating and therefore the initial WR spins depend on the value of $f_{\rm B}$ chosen at the start of the WR stage.

-Recent observations suggests that the initial misalignments between binary star spins and their orbital angular momentum are very small \cite{Corsaro2017}, but turbulent and dynamical processes may produce misaligned spins \cite{Offner2016}.
-If stellar spins are initially isotropic, this isotropic distribution is retained by the final BBHs unless binary interactions like tides or accretion realign the spins \cite{Postnov2018}, but we do not explore this here.
-Since we are interested in whether SN natal kicks can generate significant misalignments, we make the conservative assumption that the initial stellar spins are aligned with the orbital angular momentum.
+Although much progress has been achieved in explaining the formation of binary stars and multiple systems, many uncertainties remain \cite{Tohline2002,Goodwin2007,Duchene2013}.
+Recent studies of stellar clusters suggest that the initial misalignments between binary star spins and their orbital angular momentum are very small \cite{Corsaro2017}, but turbulent and dynamical processes may produce misaligned spins \cite{Offner2016}.
+If stellar spins in isolated binaries are initially isotropic, this isotropy is likely retained by the final BBHs unless binary interactions like tides or accretion realign the spins \cite{Postnov2018}, but we do not explore this here.
+Since we are interested in whether natal kicks can generate significant misalignments, we make the conservative assumption that the initial stellar spins are aligned with the orbital angular momentum.